 Attacker: German (Infanterie Division 98)

-Defender: Canadian (A Company, Perth Regiment, Lord Strathcona's Horse)
+Defender: Canadian (A Company, Perth Regiment and Lord Strathcona's Horse)